elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-factor-analysis-and-how-is-it-used-to-identify-underlying-variables-in-psychological-studies.md

 url: /learn/psychology/questions/what-is-factor-analysis-and-how-is-it-used-to-identify-underlying-variables-in-psychological-studies
 score: -1.0
 related_article1:
-    id: 165203
+    id: 165207
-    title: What are the main data collection methods used in psychological research, and what challenges must be considered to ensure validity and reliability?
+    title: >-
+        How can gender bias be identified in research, and what strategies can be implemented to mitigate its impact on study findings?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-data-collection-methods-used-in-psychological-research-and-what-challenges-must-be-considered-to-ensure-validity-and-reliability
+    url: /learn/psychology/questions/how-can-gender-bias-be-identified-in-research-and-what-strategies-can-be-implemented-to-mitigate-its-impact-on-study-findings
 related_article2:
-    id: 165188
+    id: 165207
-    title: What was the original experiment conducted by J. Ridley Stroop, and how has the Stroop Effect persisted over time?
+    title: >-
+        How can gender bias be identified in research, and what strategies can be implemented to mitigate its impact on study findings?
     subject: Psychology
-    url: /learn/psychology/questions/what-was-the-original-experiment-conducted-by-j-ridley-stroop-and-how-has-the-stroop-effect-persisted-over-time
+    url: /learn/psychology/questions/how-can-gender-bias-be-identified-in-research-and-what-strategies-can-be-implemented-to-mitigate-its-impact-on-study-findings
 related_article3:
-    id: 165203
+    id: 165204
+    title: >-
-    title: What are the main data collection methods used in psychological research, and what challenges must be considered to ensure validity and reliability?
+        What are the differences between experimental and observational studies in psychological research, and why is methodological rigor important?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-data-collection-methods-used-in-psychological-research-and-what-challenges-must-be-considered-to-ensure-validity-and-reliability
+    url: /learn/psychology/questions/what-are-the-differences-between-experimental-and-observational-studies-in-psychological-research-and-why-is-methodological-rigor-important
 related_article4:
-    id: 165189
+    id: 165196
-    title: How are independent and dependent variables used in the experimental design of the Stroop Effect, and what role does reaction time measurement play?
+    title: >-
+        What are the challenges associated with between-subject design, particularly regarding sample size and variability between groups?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-independent-and-dependent-variables-used-in-the-experimental-design-of-the-stroop-effect-and-what-role-does-reaction-time-measurement-play
+    url: /learn/psychology/questions/what-are-the-challenges-associated-with-betweensubject-design-particularly-regarding-sample-size-and-variability-between-groups
 related_article5:
-    id: 165198
+    id: 165197
-    title: What are the common methods for measuring reaction time in psychological research, and how are they applied in tasks like the Stroop Effect?
+    title: >-
+        How do independent and dependent variables contribute to the structure of an experimental design, and why are they important?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-methods-for-measuring-reaction-time-in-psychological-research-and-how-are-they-applied-in-tasks-like-the-stroop-effect
+    url: /learn/psychology/questions/how-do-independent-and-dependent-variables-contribute-to-the-structure-of-an-experimental-design-and-why-are-they-important
 ---

 &nbsp;